studiomoniker/hni-pijlers/README.md

 ## Locations

-- All js/sass/html source files are located in `/src`.
+- All files located in `assets` will be automatically copied to `dist` (don't keep your files in the `dist` directory)
+- `index.html` is located in `assets`
+- SASS is located in `/style`.
+The main entry point is `main.scss`.
+This is built to `/dist/style.css`
-- Javascript goes into `/src/js`.
+- Javascript is located in `/src`.
 The main entry point is `app.js`.
+This is built to `/dist/app.js`
-- By default we import `/src/js/message.js`, which is used to make the cover clickable on the homepage, to send users to the web magazine.
+- By default we import `/src/message.js`, which is used to make the cover clickable on the homepage, to send users to the web magazine.
 - Proxy images are located in `/other`.
 Edit the `settings.ini` file to point to the correct filenames (!)

-## FAQ
+## Misc

 - Don't want your code inlined, when running `gulp package`?
 Remove the two `inline` attributes from `/src/index.html`